Skip to Main Content

 • Patrons are responsible for observing maximum occupancy rates:

-• Questions about room use should be directed to the Library Service Desk at (936) 294-1618.
+• Questions about room use?
+Contact the Library Service Desk at (936) 294-1618.

 The Video Recording Studio provides the space and technology to quickly and easily record videos; just plug in a flash drive and click the Record button.